Super Smash Bros. Melee: Awards and accolades

-Professional competition, metagame and legacy
+Legacy

+The inclusion of Marth and Roy in Melee's roster led to increased awareness of the Fire Emblem series outside of Japan.
+This, combined with the high sales and positive reception of Advance Wars, resulted in the next Fire Emblem title being localized.
+The game, simply called Fire Emblem in Western markets, is a prequel to Fire Emblem: The Binding Blade, the game from which Roy originates.
+All future Fire Emblem titles to date, barring Fire Emblem: New Mystery of the Emblem, have been released overseas.

-Competitive history
+Competitive scene

 Super Smash Bros.
 Melee is a widely played competitive video game and has been featured in several high-profile tournaments.
 Many consider it to be the most competitively viable game in the series.
 Melee version NTSC was first released on the GameCube in 2001 in Japan and later North America, Nintendo ran the first ever Melee tournament named Premium Fight most likely from August 25 to August 27, 2001.
-That circuit launched tournaments and competitive Melee on the local level.
-For competitive "smashers," as they were soon to be called, tournaments at houses, video game stores and internet cafes would become the norm.

 The tournaments increased in popularity, and an echelon of competitively successful top players emerged in each region of the United States and Japan.
 Professional gaming organizations began to take more notice of Melee and started sponsoring players professionally.
 Several professional Melee players including Christopher "KillaOR" McKenzie, Isai Alvarado, and Ken were seen in the 2005 "I'm a Professional Gamer" episode of the MTV reality series True Life.
 Tournaments became larger, more televised and more professional.
 Increases in audience and competitor counts, as well as prize pools, were also seen.
 From 2004 to 2007, Major League Gaming sponsored Melee on its Pro Circuit.
-Ken Hoang, also known as "The King of Smash" was considered to be the game's best player from 2003 to 2006, and has won over $50,000 from Smash tournaments.
-Although dropping Melee from its 2007 Pro Circuit, MLG still sponsored a number of tournaments as part of the Underground Smash Series.

-Melee was also included in the Evolution Championship Series (Evo) in 2007, a fighting game tournament held in Las Vegas.
+Ken Hoang, also known as "The King of Smash" was considered to be the game's best player from 2003 to 2006, and has won over $50,000 from Smash tournaments.Melee was also included in the Evolution Championship Series (Evo) in 2007, a fighting game tournament held in Las Vegas.
 Melee was hosted at Evo 2013 after a charity vote to decide the final game to be featured in its tournament lineup.
-Due to the large turnout and popularity that year, Evo again included Melee at their 2014, 2015, 2016, 2017 and 2018 events.
-In 2014 Melee was played at MLG Anaheim.
-Evo 2016 is the largest Melee tournament to date with 2,350 entrants.
+Due to the large turnout and popularity that year, Evo again included Melee at their 2014, 2015, 2016, 2017, and 2018 events.

 The competitive Smash community was featured in a 2013 crowd-funded documentary called The Smash Brothers.
 The film detailed the history of the professional scene and profiled seven prominent Melee players including Hoang, Azen, Jason "Mew2King" Zimmerman, Isai, PC Chris, KoreanDJ, and Evo 2013 and Evo 2014 champion, Joseph "Mang0" Marquez.
 Commentary footage from a Melee tournament is the origin of the Wombo combo internet meme.

 In 2020, Project Slippi, a fork of the Dolphin emulator for Melee designed to introduce quality-of-life features such as replays and online play, was updated to support rollback netcode and integrated matchmaking, allowing netplay across large distances with little latency.
 In the same year, an e-sports competition known as "The Big House" was sent a cease and desist by Nintendo, due to the usage of Slippi.